lukplamino/DADS7202_HW02-CNN_MNLP_Group/README.md

 From the experiment, We fine-tune the pre-train model with Hyperparameter and find the best model with highest accuracy, less loss and not over-fit.

-We train the model with initial random weights in the first round and more 4 rounds without random seed to calculate mean±SD of accuracy and loss as the average of the model performance
+We pre-train the model with initial random weights in the first round and more 2 rounds without random seed to calculate mean±SD of accuracy and loss as the average of the model performance
 In each round, accuracy and loss of validate and test sets are not significantly different.
 That proves the model is good fit.

 <img src="https://github.com/lukplamino/DADS7202_HW02-CNN_MNLP_Group/blob/main/Images/Data_Augmentation.png" style="width:50px;"/>